Why 2 World Trade Center is not Built as of September 2025

 The new Two World Trade Center in New York City is supposed to be a striking and iconic addition to the Lower Manhattan skyline.
 It is a part of Daniel Libeskind’s World Trade Center master plan, designed to revitalize the area after the devastating 9/11 attacks.
 Norman Foster’s original architectural idea for the tower was chosen from a competition of proposals.

-At the same time, 2WTC is the only tower on the site that has yet to find commercial tenants.
-As a result, this building is still on hold, causing a noticeable dent in the new area.
+At the same time, 2WTC struggles to find a commercial tenant large enough to secure funding for construction.
+As a result, this building remains on hold, causing a noticeable impact on the new area.

 WTC Master Plan by Daniel Libeskind

 The idea and concept for the new 2WTC are part of an overall approved master plan for the World Trade Center site.
-Polish-American architect Daniel Libeskind came up with the master plan used for the site.
+Polish-American architect Daniel Libeskind created the master plan for the site.

 Daniel Libeskind’s master plan for the World Trade Center site included many ideas and goals, such as:

 Unfortunately, Daniel Libeskind did not become the official architect for the entire site.
-Politics, bureaucracy, and too many people with opinions plagued the efforts to rebuild the site.
-Only the site layout and building concepts remained.
+Politics, bureaucracy, and the opinions of too many people influenced what the site would ultimately look like.
+Only Libeskind’s envisioned site layout and building concepts remained.
 Other architects were hired to design each new building.

 Architect Norman Foster 2006 Design

-In 2006, it was revealed that British architect Norman Foster and his firm Foster & Partners were hired to design the new 2 World Trade Center.
-His vision included a 78-story and 1,254 feet tall office tower with:
+In 2006, British architect Norman Foster’s firm, Foster & Partners, was hired to design the new 2 World Trade Center.
+His vision included a 78-story and 1,254-feet-tall office tower with:

-- 93,000 square feet of the retail space being at or above street level.
+• 93,000 square feet of the retail space at or above street level.

-- A body comprising four blocks containing light-filled, column-free office floors rising to the 59th floor.
-The building will then slope toward the memorial as it continues to rise to the final 1,254 planned height.
+• A body comprising four blocks containing light-filled, column-free office floors rising to the 59th floor.
+The building will then slope toward the memorial as it continues to rise to its final planned height of 1,254 feet.

-- Upper-sloped floors would provide multi-height function rooms with views of the memorial, Hudson and East Rivers, and the rest of New York City.
+• Upper-sloped floors would provide multi-height function rooms.
+They would have stunning views of the memorial, Hudson and East Rivers, and the rest of New York City.

 In a press release, here’s how architect Lord Norman Foster described his original vision for 2 WTC: